Upcoming events

 • OR Revise and receive feedback on a single longer piece as your focus for the course (up to 24 pages total, typed and double-spaced in 12-point font).

-• For the winter workshop, we'll be reading and discussing Jhumpa Lahiri's In Other Words (order it now!), participating in online discussions about literary translation and best practices, and critiquing of work in progress through Google Docs.
+• For the summer workshop, we'll be reading and discussing Catching Fire by Daniel Hahn (order it now!), participating in online discussions about literary translation and best practices, and critiquing of work in progress through Google Docs.

 • FORMAT: Weekly online discussions through an online discussion board in Canvas, 3 optional, biweekly group live sessions (via Zoom), virtual workshops of work in progress, reading of work in progress, revisions, and readings in translation theory.